 The most significant financial asset that is a debt instrument in the Trust is investments in mortgages.
 The objective of the Trust is to hold these investments and collect the contractual interest payments from the loans.
 The payments received by the Trust are solely payments of principal and interest; therefore, the asset meets the criteria under IFRS 9 to be measured at amortized cost.
-Certain balances included as investments in mortgages have payments that do not constitute solely payments of principal and interest and are measured as FVTPL.

-Financial liabilities are recognized initially at fair value and are classified as other financial liabilities or FVTPL.
-A financial liability is classified as FVTPL if it is classified as held-for-trading, it is a derivative or it is designated as such on initial recognition.
+Financial liabilities are recognized initially at fair value and are subsequently classified as other financial liabilities or FVTPL.
+A financial liability is classified as FVTPL if it is classified as held-for-trading, is a derivative or is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses including any interest expense, are recognized in profit or loss.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Interest expense is recognized in profit or loss.
 Any gain or loss on derecognition is also recognized in profit or loss.